amonakov/primus/README.md

 Please note that VirtualGL does not really display all frames it gets from the offload slave.
-By default, primus does render all frames it gets from the secondary server, except when the display thread locks up for longer than 20 milliseconds.
+By default, primus does render all frames it gets from the secondary server, except when the display thread locks up for longer than a second.

 For an interesting comparison, play around with `ipers` from mesa-demos.